The-Balance-FFXIV/balance-static/content/jobs/healers/astrologian/faq.md

 qna:
   - question: What about Macros?
     answer: >-
-      **MACRO ABILITIES ARE NEVER OPTIMAL FOR AST, EVER.**
+      **MACRO ABILITIES ARE NEVER OPTIMAL FOR AST**

       Does not matter what it is.
-If it's Star, if it's cards, if it's Malefic (heavens no), macros should never be desired.
-If using any, the goal should ALWAYS be to work out of needing them.
-Yes, this includes you controller players.
-I play on it without any macros, you can too.
+If it's Star, cards, mouseovers, Malefic (heavens no), macros should never be desired.
+They may be helpful when learning but are not optimal, and if using any, the goal should ALWAYS be to work toward not needing them.
+Yes, this includes controller players.

-      There is one set of macro types I will excuse under the condition that using them, the player understands:
+      If still wanting to use macros, the player must keep in mind:

       1. It is objectively unoptimal and is costing them DPS and performance.